 Specialized For Gaming

-Another thing we skipped was any kind of DVD or Blu-ray support.
+To keep this PC under $700, we had to economize.
+This computer doesn’t have any kind of DVD or Blu-ray support.
 Most gamers these days use Steam or other online services to install their games, so we felt like not everyone would benefit from having a disc drive.

 The PC Build

 Now that we’ve taken an overall look at our system it’s time to take a deep dive into our new gaming PC.

 The first entry on this list is the processor.